 ”And the LORD said unto Joshua, See, I have given into thine hand Jericho, and the king thereof, and the mighty men of valour.”
 Joshua 6:2

-As he thought about it, God showed up and promised that Jericho would fall and then he laid out the strategy.
+As he thought about it, God showed up and promised that Jericho would fall, and then he laid out the strategy.
 It was certainly not the battle plan that had been rolling around in Joshua’s mind.
 No one had ever fought a campaign like that before.
 It was a new day with new ideas.
-The Canaanites would laugh during the first six days and if it didn’t work Joshua would be the laughingstock of the world.
+The Canaanites would laugh during the first six days, and if it didn’t work, Joshua would be the laughingstock of the world.
 He would go down in history as the craziest general who ever lived.

 But Joshua didn’t doubt.
-He had a word from God and that was enough.
+He had a word from God, and that was enough.
 We know the rest of the story.

 Of course, we know the Old Testament is a picture of New Testament reality.
-In the New Testament era God has promised His people, the Church, the entire world - on every level.
-It is His both through right of creation and right of redemption.
+In the New Testament era, God has promised His people, the Church, the entire world - on every level.
+It is His both through the right of creation and the right of redemption.
 We stand in the land and look at the towering walls of enemy strongholds.
 These strongholds are everywhere - in our own lives, in our families, at work, in our communities/nations, and even in our churches.
 Like Joshua, we may wonder what to do and how long it will take.

 First, we need to realize that God's strategy is not concerned with either time or numbers.
 God will use whoever is trained and available.
 One person with God can shake the world with a battle plan from God.
 And God will take as much time as is needed to do the job right.
-It could be day, it could be a thousand years.
+It could be a day, it could be a thousand years.

 You see, God is wise.
-He believes in training and He will never put us in a situation if we are not trained to handle it.
+He believes in training and will never put us in a situation if we are not trained to handle it.
 [Sometimes we jump in over our heads, but that’s not God’s fault.]
 David defeated his lion and bear before he ever heard of Goliath.
-If we cannot conquer the “Jerichos” of sin or problems in our own lives or families, then God cannot use us in any great way further out.
-Disciplining and showing the attitude of Christ in our own lives and our own families is the training ground for engaging the enemy in other areas.
-If we can’t successfully defeat the works of Satan in our personal realm we are only fantasizing if we think we can defeat him in our communities.
+If we cannot conquer the “Jerichos” of sin or problems in our own lives or families, then God cannot use us in any significant way further out.
+Disciplining and showing the attitude of Christ in our own lives and families is the training ground for engaging the enemy in other areas.
+If we can’t successfully defeat the works of Satan in our personal realm, we are only fantasizing if we think we can defeat him in our communities.

-I don’t want to leave the impression that this is a “work” that we do on our own.
+I don’t want to leave the impression that this is a “work” we do ourselves.
 God is the One who gives the order and the strategy.
 We discover it as we spend time in His Word, in prayer, and in silence.
 And when we blow it, we ask for forgiveness, refuse to live in condemnation, and re-examine the strategy we were using to see why it failed and what we need to do the next time...for there will be a next time.

 I know that you are on the journey.
 Do not be discouraged, but view the problems and temptations you face as training exercises in the destiny God is preparing you for...not just in this life but also in the one to come.